NCAR/PyCECT/README.rst

-pyCECT: Tools to support and run the CESM ENsemble Consistency Test
+pyCECT: Tools to support and run the CESM Ensemble Consistency Test
 =============================================================================

 Overview